 Position Summary: The CERT Program is part of the SEI, a federally funded research and development center at Carnegie Mellon University in Pittsburgh, Pennsylvania and Arlington, Virginia.
 The CERT Program engages in cutting-edge research and development to improve the state of cybersecurity.
-As an Information Security Junior Engineer, you have a strong desire and drive to contribute to team and customer objectives.
+As an Cyber Security Engineer, you have a strong desire and drive to contribute to team and customer objectives.

 You are a team player with problem-solving skills and demonstrate solid presentation and writing skills.
 You are able to interact with clients and staff in a highly professional and competent manner.
 You enjoy the flexibility of an organization that values hard work but appreciates work-life balance and professional development.
 In your role, you will

 - Research and contribute to improvements in National and organizational policy

 - analyze and measure effectiveness of policy and governance